About this policy

 When you visit this site, our server logs the following information:

-the address of the referring site (for example, the previous site that you visited)
+- the address of the referring site, such as the previous site that you visited

 This information is used only for statistical analysis and systems administration purposes.
 No attempt is made to identify users or their browsing activities, except in the unlikely event of an investigation by a law enforcement agency.